This article has links to products and services we love, which we may make commission from.

-Every one of the 20 accused pleased not guilty including the first to be hung, Bridget Bishop.
+Every one of the 20 accused pleaded not guilty including the first to be hung, Bridget Bishop.

 While you are walking around Salem you will see black houses unique to the area.

 Ropes Mansion is another Hocus Pocus location.

 This time, the Georgian mansion at 318 Essex Street was used as Allison’s house.

 Max and Dani stumble across Allison and the house when trick or treating, then the three decide to investigate Salem at night.